-Q1.
+QI.
 5 million jobs is not a small number.
 How do you feel about reaching this milestone?

-It is a matter of great pride that we have reached the milestone in five years, despite the challenges of the COVID-19 pandemic that saw several low-income households go through financial and an emotional crises.
+It is a matter of great pride that we have reached the milestone in five years, since creating 1.3 million jobs, despite the challenges of the COVID-19 pandemic that saw several low-income households go through financial and an emotional crises.
 The Hand in Hand India team has worked with commitment and passion to achieve this goal.